 - Will have a broad impact on the quality of life for a large number of people within the WKCF service area.

 - Propose ways to address community issues and problems.

 - Stimulate others to participate in addressing community issues.

 - Are innovative, a new initiative, or an enhancement of an existing program.

 - Are responsive to changing or emerging community needs.

 - Are collaborative with other organizations for a broader impact.

 Due to the number of requests the Foundation receives, it is not guaranteed every project will be funded or that full requests will be met.
-The Foundation will only accept one grant request per organization, per grant period.
-Applications must be submitted in full through the online grant system in order to be reviewed, mailed or emailed applications or requests will not be considered.
-Programs and projects must be completed within a one-year period from the date the application was due.
-If you have an open grant with the Foundation, further grant applications will be ineligible until the submission of a Final Report is required.
+Applications must be submitted in full through the online grant system in order to be reviewed.
+Applications received outside of this system will not be eligible for review.
+Grant funding must be expended within a one-year period from the date the application was due.
+Upon fully expending grant funds, a Final Report is required.
 Organizations may choose to submit final reports as soon as funding is expended, or may wait until any related programming has taken place if it did not occur simultaneously, as long as reporting happens within the one-year reporting deadline.
 Final Report documents can be found with your application in the online grant application system.

-Each grant request will be reviewed and evaluated on its own merit based on the contents of the application form.
+Each grant request will be reviewed and evaluated on its own merit based on the contents of the application.
 For this reason, it is important to provide clear and complete responses to all information requested.